dawidkotarba/interview_questions/spring.md

 # Spring MVC
 - What is the relation between a JSP page and a servlet?
+- Can we write a multithreading code in servlet?
+Do we need to synchronize fields in a servlet?
+- What is a dispatcher servlet?
+Describe the general architecture of Spring MVC.

 # Spring Boot
-- Describe what application servers are shipped with Spring Boot.
+- Describe what application servers are shipped with Spring Boot (or what servers we can use for).
 What are advantages of them?